cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 	- you only experience vague flashbacks of your old character's memories

 ## 3. Play as an NPC
 There are a handful of NPCs in this campaign that would work well as PCs.
 Depending on where we are in the campaign, you may be able to pick one up.
-Let me know if you're interested in doing this, and I'll tell you if
+Let me know if you're interested in doing this, and I'll tell you if there's an NPC that you could play

-You would just take over their character sheet.
+If you choose this option, you would just take over that NPCs character sheet.
+This may require some heavy role-playing as many of the NPCs